-&lt;sup>24 Risa A. Brooks, "Militaries and political activity in democracies," American Civil-Military Relations: The Soldier and the State in a New Era (Baltimore, MD: The John Hopkins University Press, 2009), pp. 213-38.
+24 Risa A. Brooks, "Militaries and political activity in democracies," American Civil-Military Relations: The Soldier and the State in a New Era (Baltimore, MD: The John Hopkins University Press, 2009), pp. 213-38.

-&lt;sup>25 Jason K. Dempsey, Our Army: Soldiers, Politics, and American Civil-Military Relations (Princeton, NJ: Princeton University Press, 2009).
-Dempsey calls this long-understood problem the that the comfortable notion of separate spheres of professional responsibility does not always correspond to reality."

-&quot;paradox of prestige."
-The more confidence that the public places in the military, the greater the temptation for senior officers to take advantage of it for their own-or the institution's gain.
+25 Jason K. Dempsey, Our Army: Soldiers, Politics, and American Civil-Military Relations (Princeton, NJ: Princeton University Press, 2009).
+Dempsey calls this long-understood problem the "paradox of prestige."
+The more confidence that the public places in the military, the greater the temptation for senior officers to take advantage of it for their own-or the institution's-gain.

-&lt;sup>26 Morris Janowitz, The Professional Soldier: A Social and Political Portrait (New York: Simon and Schuster, 2017).
+26 Morris Janowitz, The Professional Soldier: A Social and Political Portrait (New York: Simon and Schuster, 2017).